Project Heads

 ZIB

-This project aims to develop a hybrid model that accurately simulates infection spread and the impact of counter-measures.
-The innovative model couples Agent-Based Models (ABM) with Ordinary Differential Equation (ODE) and Partial Differential Equation (PDE) models, offering high computational efficiency and precision in modelling large regions.
+In this project, we developed a hybrid model that accurately simulates infection spread and the impact of counter-measures.
+The innovative model couples Agent-Based Models (ABM) with Ordinary Differential Equation (ODE) and Partial Differential Equation (PDE) models, and offers high computational efficiency and precision in modelling large regions.

 In the previous project EF4-13, we coupled PDE and ODE models to simulate infection dynamics in Lombardy, Italy.
 We conducted additional experiments on a rectangular domain using synthetic populations to test the robustness of the model (see Figures A, B, C), and we selected a more detailed representation of Berlin’s population (see Figures D, E).
 We decided to maintain a coarse representation of the initial population, similar to our previous experiments in Lombardy, rather than modeling each household individually.
 This approach proved to be effective.

 In the current project EF45-4, we explored methods for coupling ABMs with PDE models.
-Going a step further, we are currently tackling the problem of coupling ABMs, PDEs, and ODEs, which ultimately means handling nine different transmissions between model types.
-We apply this approach to Germany by assigning each state one model type.
+Going a step further, we also tackled the problem of coupling ABMs, PDEs, and ODEs, which ultimately means handling nine different transmissions between model types.
+We applied this approach to Germany by assigning each state one model type.

-First, we return to our previously submitted paper on hybrid ABM-PDE models.
-Here, we choose Brandenburg as the simulation area for the ABM and Berlin for the PDE model.
-This decision is based on the fact that 1) Brandenburg has fewer residents than Berlin and 2) Berlin’s population is more evenly distributed.
-We have access to trajectories of individuals from Germany who have been in Brandenburg and Berlin at least once — on a weekday, Saturday, and Sunday.
-From these trajectories, we can derive a landscape.
-Using a mobility ABM with this landscape, we incorporate various health statuses to simulate infection dynamics.
-Most parameters are taken from the literature [2].
-For the infection model, we adopt the probability for an agent to become infected from [2], which considers various activities within buildings, making transmission dependent not only on agent coordinates but also on the type of activity, such as home, work, or leisure.
-Additionally, the model estimates factors like room size and air exchange rate for these different activity types.
+First, we return to our paper on hybrid ABM-PDE models.
+We chose Brandenburg as the simulation area for the ABM and Berlin for the PDE model.
+This decision was based on the fact that 1) Brandenburg has fewer residents than Berlin and 2) Berlin’s population is more evenly distributed.
+We had access to trajectories of individuals from Germany who had been in Brandenburg and Berlin at least once — on a weekday, Saturday, and Sunday.
+From these trajectories, we derived a landscape.
+Using a mobility ABM with this landscape, we incorporated various health statuses to simulate infection dynamics.
+Most parameters were taken from the literature [2].
+For the infection model, we adopted the probability for an agent to become infected from [2], which considers various activities within buildings, making transmission dependent not only on agent coordinates but also on the type of activity, such as home, work, or leisure.
+Additionally, the model estimated factors like room size and air exchange rate for these different activity types.

-Next, we derived a stochastic PDE model with zero-mean noise [1] from the established ABM and further simplify this model to a PDE model.
-In contrast to the ABM, implementing the infection dynamics in the PDE model is more difficult, as the ABM’s infection process depends on numerous factors — such as shedding and intake rates, duration of interaction with infected agents, contact intensity, a calibration parameter corresponding to the infection rate in a compartmental model [2], and daily activity change rates — where some of these factors vary over time and across different facility categories.
-The implementation of activity reductions has the desired effect of reducing infection numbers, resulting, e.g., in a lower infection rate in the PDE system.
+After that, we derived a stochastic PDE model with zero-mean noise [1] from the established ABM and further simplified this model to a PDE model.
+In contrast to the ABM, implementing the infection dynamics in the PDE model was more difficult, as the ABM’s infection process depended on numerous factors — such as shedding and intake rates, duration of interaction with infected agents, contact intensity, a calibration parameter corresponding to the infection rate in a compartmental model [2], and daily activity change rates — some of which varied over time and across different facility categories.
+The implementation of activity reductions had the desired effect of reducing infection numbers, resulting, e.g., in a lower infection rate in the PDE system.
 For this reason, we directly incorporated changes in activity participation into the infection rate.
-School closures are handled differently, as they typically occur over a clearly defined time interval, leading to a more pronounced impact.
-Rather than scaling the infection rate or adjusting it to the changed landscape, we divide the simulation time interval into two phases — one without school closures and one with school closures — fitting the infection rates separately for these subintervals.
-All other transition parameters are assumed to be the same across the ABM and PDE model.
+School closures were handled differently, as they typically occurred over a clearly defined time interval, leading to a more pronounced impact.
+Rather than scaling the infection rate or adjusting it to the changed landscape, we divided the simulation time interval into two phases — one without school closures and one with school closures — and fitted the infection rates separately for these subintervals.
+All other transition parameters were assumed to be the same across the ABM and PDE model.

-The coupling between the ABM and PDE components is implemented by dynamically exchanging individuals between the two model domains.
-To ensure well-posedness of the PDE system and avoid artificial fluxes across the boundary, we impose zero Neumann boundary conditions for the PDE contribution of the hybrid model across the entire boundary.
+The coupling between the ABM and PDE components was implemented by dynamically exchanging individuals between the two model domains.
+To ensure well-posedness of the PDE system and avoid artificial fluxes across the boundary, we imposed zero Neumann boundary conditions for the PDE contribution of the hybrid model across the entire boundary.

-To simulate agents transitioning from the PDE domain (Berlin) into the ABM domain (Brandenburg), we precompute the expected number of individuals present in the PDE model for each hour of the day.
-If the time step corresponds to one hour, this allows us to determine how many individuals should leave the PDE model and be represented as agents in the ABM.
-For smaller time steps, we interpolate these values accordingly.
-When an individual enters the ABM domain, we randomly pick a free agent ID, and the corresponding plan from the mobile phone-based event data is activated.
-This plan defines the agent’s activities and locations for the current day.
+To simulate agents transitioning from the PDE domain (Berlin) into the ABM domain (Brandenburg), we precomputed the expected number of individuals present in the PDE model for each hour of the day.
+If the time step corresponded to one hour, this allowed us to determine how many individuals should leave the PDE model and be represented as agents in the ABM.
+For smaller time steps, we interpolated these values accordingly.
+When an individual entered the ABM domain, we randomly picked a free agent ID, and the corresponding plan from the mobile phone-based event data was activated.
+This plan defined the agent’s activities and locations for the current day.
 Occasionally, the agent’s first or final position from that plan might be inside Berlin, i.e. outside of the ABM domain.

-Additionally, the health status of the departing person must be determined.
-Their health status is not sampled stochastically but determined deterministically based on the current distribution of the PDE compartment densities.
-Instead of drawing random health states, we compute the ratio of individuals to be removed from each compartment, proportional to their current densities.
-These initial ratios are adjusted so that we end up rounding down to whole individuals.
-Any remaining individuals are assigned to the susceptible compartment, which dominates the distribution.
-These ratios are then used to proportionally reduce the corresponding densities at each grid point, ensuring that more individuals are removed where the density is higher.
-We deliberately avoid fractional individuals, as they could distort the dynamics depending on the implementation, and because individuals in the model represent countable persons, not fractions thereof.
+Additionally, the health status of the departing person had to be determined.
+Their health status was not sampled stochastically but determined deterministically based on the current distribution of the PDE compartment densities.
+Instead of drawing random health states, we computed the ratio of individuals to be removed from each compartment, proportional to their current densities.
+These initial ratios were adjusted so that we ended up rounding down to whole individuals.
+Any remaining individuals were assigned to the susceptible compartment, which dominates the distribution.
+These ratios were then used to proportionally reduce the corresponding densities at each grid point, ensuring that more individuals were removed where the density was higher.

-The coupling of ABM-PDE-ODE models follows the same principles as before, with the improvement that we now store the exact agent IDs of individuals leaving or re-entering a region.
-This prevents assigning random trajectories that might be suboptimal, even though duplicates are not possible.
-Since free agent IDs no longer need to be computed and random assignments are avoided, the code also runs faster.
-The PDE system with the landscape is reduced using the same technique as in the PDE-ODE paper.
-The coupling for ODEs can be implemented analogously to the PDE case, except that no spatial integration over the domain is required.
+The coupling of ABM-PDE-ODE models followed the same principles as before, with the improvement that we stored the exact agent IDs of individuals leaving or re-entering a region and removed the rounding down of individuals in the case of jumps from non-ABM to non-ABM regions.
+This prevented assigning random trajectories that might have been suboptimal, even though duplicates were not possible anyway.
+Since free agent IDs no longer needed to be computed and random assignments were avoided, the code also ran faster.
+The PDE system with the landscape was reduced using the same technique as in the PDE-ODE paper.
+The coupling for ODEs were implemented analogously to the PDE case, except that no spatial integration over the domain was required.
 Preliminary results are visualized in Figures F, G, and H.

 [1] Luzie Helfmann, Nataša Djurdjevac Conrad, Ana Djurdjevac, Stefanie Winkelmann, and Christof Schütte.
 From interacting agents to density-based modeling with stochastic pdes.
 Communications in Applied Mathematics and Computational Science, 16(1):1-32, January 2021.